mccm-innovations/UiPath_Orchestrator_Chatbot/README.md

 ## How we built it
 We built this chatbot using [Rasa](https://rasa.com/).
 Rasa is an open source framework that provides machine learning tools for developers to build, improve, and deploy contextual chatbots and assistants.
-We also developed an UiPath Orchestrator API connector in Python that makes calls to retrieve the information asked to the chatbot.
+We also developed a Python connector for the [UiPath Orchestrator API](https://orchestrator.uipath.com/reference) that makes calls to retrieve the information asked to the chatbot.
 Moreover, messages are stored in a MongoDB [MongoDB](https://www.mongodb.com) so they can be extracted, processed and used for re-training the Deep Learning models of Rasa.

 Once the user has asked something to the chatbot, it recognizes the user's intent applying a Deep Neural Network and the Python connector translates this information to make a query to the Orchestrator API.
 Finally, the Orchestrator's info is returned to the chatbot and displayed to the user in a user-friendly format.